-Web design is constantly evolving to suit the needs of an ever more sophisticated and demanding audience.
-What we knew about web design a year ago is already outdated.
-The new trends that emerge in web design are more advanced, more streamlined, and more user-friendly than ever before.
+Website design is constantly evolving to suit the needs of an ever more sophisticated and demanding audience.
+What we knew about website design a year ago is already outdated.
+The new web design trends that emerge in web design are more advanced, more streamlined, and more user-friendly than ever before.

 Over the past 10 years or more, having a website has become an absolute priority for businesses and individuals alike, yet one cannot stop at putting up a few pages of content and hoping for the best.

 The problem is that websites are no longer simple pages to build a digital presence – they are also powerful tools that can increase the amount of money you make every month.
 To get the most out of your site, you need to pay close attention to website design.

 After all, websites have come a long way since the 1990s and modern web design involves somewhat more than throwing together a nice layout.

 In this article created by our team at Amelia, you will learn about ten of the most important elements you should keep in mind when putting together a modern website.
 Here’s what you need to know:

 The best web design practices lead to the best feedback from users.
 The question is: why?
 Isn’t content more important than the way a website looks?
 Isn’t responsiveness more important than what fonts you use?

 Of course, these aspects contribute to the overall image of a website, but they are nothing without following the basic rules of web design.

 In order to make a site enjoyable, you need to make sure that it is aesthetically pleasing and it doesn’t tire the eyes of the viewer.